 In the final step of the initial stage of servicing, as identified by annotation "D", Ridgemont will connect to the existing 4BN main at 32 St E and Crystal Green Lane.
-This main is currently providing service through the Crystal Shores neighbourhood to the Holy Trinity Academy High School and the multi-family development on the south side of Crystal Green Lane.
+This main is currently providing service through the Crystal Shores neighbourhood to the Holy Trinity Academy School and the multi-family development on the south side of Crystal Green Lane.
 The existing 4BN connection will be extended into Ridgemont to allow for looping of internal distribution mains operating in the 4N pressure zone, in alignment with Okotoks design guidelines.

-With the first stage of connections noted above completed, the serviceable area for Ridgemont will be constrained by the limits of the 4BN pressure zone and will require the second stage of connections to the 4N pressure zone noted below.
+With the first stage of connections noted above completed, the serviceable area for Ridgemont will be constrained by the limits of pressure zone 4BN and will require the second stage of connections noted below.